-As observed, \(a^k\) oscillates between 0.050 and 1.075 during iterations.
-Notably, there exists a relationship between \( \lambda^k \) and \( a^k \): when \( \lambda^k \) exceeds a certain threshold, indicating that the principal places greater emphasis on satisfying the resource constraints, the resulting action \( a^k \) stabilizes around 1.075.
-Conversely, when \( \lambda^k \) falls below this threshold, reflecting a reduced focus on the resource constraints, \( a^k \) stabilizes around 0.050.
-We use the results from rounds 3800 to 4000 to construct a lottery \(\hat{\pi}\).
+The action \(a^k\) oscillates between 0.050 and 1.075 during iterations.
+Notably, there exists a relationship between \( \lambda^k \) and \( a^k \): when \( \lambda^k \) is below a certain threshold, indicating that the principal places smaller emphasis on satisfying the participation constraint, the resulting action \( a^k \) stabilizes around 1.075.
+Conversely, when \( \lambda^k \) exceeds this threshold, reflecting an increased focus on the participation constraint, \( a^k \) stabilizes around 0.050.
+We use the results from rounds 3750 to 4000 to construct a lottery \(\hat{\pi}\).
 The resulting lottery is: